dvquy13/recsys-mvp/README.md

 # Start services
 ## Common services
-- Run `make ml-platform-up && make ml-platform-logs` to start the supporting services
+- Run `cd $ROOT_DIR && mkdir -p data && make ml-platform-up && make ml-platform-logs` to start the supporting services
 - Wait until you see "Booting worker with pid..." then you can Ctrl + C to exit the logs following process

 ## Airflow